Frequently Asked Questions

 What is Online Payments in Tribe Home?

-The new payment feature allows owners to make payments through the Tribe Home (formerly known as bazinga!) using their credit card in an easy and convenient way.
+The payment feature in My Balance allows Owners to make payments through Tribe Home using their credit card.
 This feature has been built exclusively for Tribe customers and it’s included under the My Balance section in your Community Platform.

 What type of credit cards are accepted?

 Visa and Master Card.
 There is a plan to include some other cards, such as AMEX in the future.
 These updates will be announced as soon as they become available.